America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing ground mine

 Various modifications of the SS-18 have been in service with the Russian army since 1975.
 In total, 600 missiles of this type have been produced during this time.
 Currently, all of them are installed on modern Russian launch vehicles for combat duty.
-Currently, the planned replacement of the R-36M with a modified version, a more modern Russian R-36M2 Voyevoda missile, is being carried out.
+Currently, the planned replacement of the R-36M with a modified version, a more modern one, is being carried out Russian missile R-36M2 "Voevoda".

-The new US nuclear doctrine, published in April 2010, declares that “ The main purpose of US nuclear weapons is to deter a nuclear attack on the US, its allies and partners.
-This mission will remain so as long as nuclear weapons exist.".
-United States " will consider the use of nuclear weapons only in emergency circumstances to protect the vital interests of the United States, its allies and partners».
+The new US nuclear doctrine, published in April 2010, declares that “ The primary purpose of US nuclear weapons is to deter a nuclear attack on the US, its allies and partners.
+This purpose will remain so as long as nuclear weapons exist" United States " will consider the use of nuclear weapons only in extreme circumstances to protect the vital interests of the United States, its allies and partners».

-However, the United States are not ready today to endorse a universal policy recognizing that the deterrence of a nuclear attack is the sole function of nuclear weapons".
-With respect to nuclear-weapon states and non-nuclear states that, in Washington's assessment, are not fulfilling their obligations under the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), " there remains a small set of additional contingencies in which nuclear weapons can still play the role of deterring conventional or chemical and biological weapons attack against the US, its allies and partners».
+However, the United States are not prepared today to endorse a universal policy recognizing that deterring a nuclear attack is the sole function of nuclear weapons" With regard to nuclear-weapon states and non-nuclear-weapon states that, in Washington’s assessment, are not fulfilling their obligations under the Nuclear Non-Proliferation Treaty (NPT), “ There remains a small set of additional contingencies in which nuclear weapons may still play a role in deterring a conventional or chemical attack. biological weapons against the USA, its allies and partners».

-However, it is not disclosed what is meant by the aforementioned unforeseen circumstances.
-This should be regarded as a serious uncertainty in the US nuclear policy, which cannot but influence the defense policy of other leading states of the world.
+However, it is not disclosed what is meant by the above-mentioned unforeseen circumstances.
+This should be regarded as a serious uncertainty in US nuclear policy, which cannot but influence the defense policies of other leading states of the world.

-To fulfill the tasks assigned to nuclear forces, the United States has a strategic offensive force (SNA) and non-strategic nuclear weapons (NSW).
-According to US State Department data released on May 3, 2010, the United States nuclear arsenal as of September 30, 2009 consisted of 5,113 nuclear warheads.
-In addition, several thousand obsolete nuclear warheads, decommissioned, were waiting to be dismantled or destroyed.
+To carry out the tasks assigned to nuclear forces, the United States has strategic offensive forces (SNF) and non-strategic nuclear weapons (NSNW).
+According to US State Department data published on May 3, 2010, the United States nuclear arsenal as of September 30, 2009 consisted of 5,113 nuclear warheads.
+In addition, several thousand obsolete nuclear warheads, removed from stockpiles, were awaiting dismantling or destruction.

 1. Strategic offensive forces

-The US SNA is a nuclear triad that includes land, sea and aviation components.
-Each component of the triad has its own advantages, therefore, the new US nuclear doctrine recognizes that "preserving all three components of the triad in the best possible way will ensure strategic stability at acceptable financial costs and at the same time insure in case of problems with the technical condition and vulnerability of existing forces."
+The US SNA is a nuclear triad consisting of land, sea and air components.
+Each component of the triad has its own advantages, therefore, the new US nuclear doctrine recognizes that “preserving all three components of the triad in the best way will ensure strategic stability at an acceptable financial cost and at the same time provide protection in case of problems with technical condition and the vulnerability of existing forces.”

 1.1.
 Ground component

 The ground component of the US SNA consists of strategic missile systems equipped with intercontinental ballistic missiles (ICBMs).
-ICBM forces have significant advantages over other components of the SNS due to a highly secure control and management system, calculated in a few minutes of combat readiness and relatively low costs for combat and operational training.
+ICBM forces have significant advantages over other components of the SNA due to their highly secure control and management system, calculated in several minutes of combat readiness and relatively low costs for combat and operational training.
 They can be effectively used in pre-emptive and retaliatory strikes to destroy stationary targets, including highly protected ones.

-According to expert estimates, at the end of 2010, the ICBM forces had 550 silo launchers at three missile bases(silo), of which for the Minuteman-3 ICBM - 50, for the Minuteman-3M ICBM - 300, for the Minuteman-3S ICBM - 150 and for the MX ICBM - 50 (all silos are protected by shock wave 70–140 kg / cm 2):
+According to expert estimates, at the end of 2010, the ICBM forces had 550 silo launchers at three missile bases(silos), of which for the Minuteman-3 ICBM - 50, for the Minuteman-3M ICBM - 300, for the Minuteman-3S ICBM - 150 and for the MX ICBM - 50 (all silos are impact protected wave 70–140 kg/cm 2):

 Currently, ICBM forces are subordinate to the US Air Force Global Strike Command (AFGSC), created in August 2009.

-All Minuteman ICBMs- three-stage solid-propellant rockets.
-Each of them has from one to three nuclear warheads.
+All Minuteman ICBMs– three-stage solid-fuel rockets.
+Each of them carries from one to three nuclear warheads.

-ICBM "MX"- three-stage solid-propellant rocket.
-It began to be deployed in 1986.
-It was equipped with ten Mk-21 nuclear warheads.
+ICBM "MX"- three-stage solid-fuel rocket.
+Began deployment in 1986.
+Equipped with ten Mk-21 nuclear warheads.
 The maximum firing range is up to 9,000 km.

-According to expert estimates, at the time of entry into force of the START-3 Treaty (Treaty between the Russian Federation and the United States on measures to further reduce and limit strategic offensive arms) On February 5, 2011, the ground component of the US SNA had about 450 deployed ICBMs with approximately 560 warheads.
+According to expert estimates, at the time of the entry into force of the START-3 Treaty (Treaty between the Russian Federation and the United States on measures for the further reduction and limitation of strategic offensive weapons) On February 5, 2011, the ground component of the US SNA had about 450 deployed ICBMs with approximately 560 warheads.

 1.2.
 Marine component

-The maritime component of the US SNA consists of nuclear submarines equipped with intercontinental-range ballistic missiles.
-Their well-established name is SSBNs (nuclear-powered ballistic missile submarines) and SLBMs (submarine ballistic missiles).
-SSBNs equipped with SLBMs are the most survivable component of the US SNA. according to estimates to date, in the short and medium term there will be no real threat to the survivability of American SSBNs».
+The naval component of the US SNA consists of nuclear submarines equipped with intercontinental-range ballistic missiles.
+Their established names are SSBNs (nuclear-powered ballistic missile submarines) and SLBMs (submarine-launched ballistic missiles).
+SSBNs equipped with SLBMs are the most survivable component of the US SNA.
+According to today's estimates, in the near and medium term there will be no real threat survivability of American SSBNs».

-According to expert estimates, at the end of 2010, the naval component of the US strategic nuclear forces included 14 Ohio-class SSBNs, of which 6 SSBNs were based on the Atlantic coast (Naval Base Kingsbay, Georgia) and 8 SSBNs were based on the Pacific Coast (Naval Base Kitsan, Washington).
-Each SSBN is equipped with 24 Trident-2 SLBMs.
+According to expert estimates, at the end of 2010, the naval component of the US strategic nuclear forces included 14 Ohio-class SSBNs, of which 6 SSBNs were based on the Atlantic coast (naval base Kingsbay, Georgia) and 8 SSBNs were based on the Pacific coast (naval base Kitsan, Washington).
+Each SSBN is equipped with 24 Trident-2 class SLBMs.

-SLBM "Trident-2" (D-5)- three-stage solid-propellant rocket.
+SLBM "Trident-2" (D-5)- three-stage solid-fuel rocket.
 It began to be deployed in 1990.
-It is equipped with either Mk-4 nuclear warheads and their modification Mk-4A (W76 warhead with a capacity of 100 kt), or Mk-5 nuclear warheads (W88 warhead with a capacity of 475 kt).
-Standard equipment - 8 warheads, actual - 4 warheads.
+It is equipped with either Mk-4 nuclear warheads and their modification Mk-4A (W76 warhead with a yield of 100 kt), or Mk-5 nuclear warheads (W88 warhead with a yield of 475 kt).
+The standard configuration is 8 warheads, the actual configuration is 4 warheads.
 The maximum firing range is over 7,400 km.

-According to expert estimates, at the time of entry into force of the START-3 Treaty, the naval component of the US SNA included up to 240 deployed SLBMs with approximately 1,000 warheads.
+According to expert estimates, at the time the New START Treaty entered into force, the US naval component of the SNA had up to 240 deployed SLBMs with approximately 1,000 warheads.

 1.3.
 Aviation component

 The aviation component of the US SNA consists of strategic, or heavy, bombers capable of solving nuclear problems.
-Their advantage over ICBMs and SLBMs, according to the new US nuclear doctrine, is that they " can be defiantly deployed in the regions to warn potential adversaries in crisis situations about strengthening nuclear deterrence and to confirm to allies and partners of American obligations to ensure their security».
+Their advantage over ICBMs and SLBMs, according to the new US nuclear doctrine, is that they “ can be demonstratively deployed in regions to warn potential adversaries in crisis situations about strengthening nuclear deterrence and to reaffirm to allies and partners American commitments to ensure their security».

-Currently, strategic air forces, like ICBM forces, are subordinate to the US Air Force Global Strike Command (AFGSC).
+Currently strategic air force, like ICBM forces, are subordinate to the US Air Force Global Strike Command (AFGSC).

-Strategic bomber B-1B- jet supersonic aircraft.
+B-1B strategic bomber- supersonic jet aircraft.
 It began to be deployed in 1985.
-Currently, it is intended to carry out non-nuclear tasks, but has not yet been withdrawn from the count of strategic nuclear weapons carriers under the START-3 Treaty, since the relevant procedures provided for by this Treaty have not been completed.
+Currently it is intended to perform non-nuclear missions, but has not yet been removed from the count of strategic carriers of nuclear weapons under the START-3 Treaty, since the relevant procedures provided for by this Treaty have not been completed.
 The maximum flight range is up to 11,000 km (with one in-flight refueling).

-- jet subsonic aircraft.
+- subsonic jet aircraft.
 It began to be deployed in 1994.
-At present, only B61 bombs (modifications 7 and 11) of variable power (from 0.3 to 345 kt) and B83 (with a capacity of several megatons) are intended for its nuclear equipment.
+Currently, only B61 aerial bombs (modifications 7 and 11) of variable power (from 0.3 to 345 kt) and B83 (with a power of several megatons) are intended for its nuclear equipment.
 The maximum flight range is up to 11,000 km.

-According to expert estimates, at the time the START-3 Treaty entered into force, there were about 200 deployed bombers in the aviation component of the US SNA, for which the same number of nuclear warheads were counted (according to the rules of the START-3 Treaty, one warhead is conditionally counted for each deployed strategic bomber, since in their day-to-day activities, they all do not have nuclear weapons on board).
+According to expert estimates, at the time of the entry into force of the START-3 Treaty, there were about 200 deployed bombers in the aviation component of the US SNA, which counted the same number of nuclear warheads (according to the rules of the START-3 Treaty, one warhead is conditionally counted for each deployed strategic bomber, since V daily activities all of them do not have nuclear weapons on board).

-Main combat control system It is designed for the timely response of the SNA to a tactical warning of the start of a nuclear missile attack on the United States.
-Its main organs are the stationary main and reserve command centers of the Committee of the Chiefs of Staff of the US Armed Forces, the command and reserve command centers of the United States Joint Strategic Command, the command posts of the air armies, missile and aviation wings.
+Main combat control system is designed for the timely response of the SNS to a tactical warning about the beginning of nuclear missile strike across the USA.
+Its main bodies are the stationary main and reserve command centers of the Committee of the Chiefs of Staff of the US Armed Forces, the command and reserve command centers US Joint Strategic Command, command posts of air armies, missile and air wings.

-It is believed that with any options for unleashing a nuclear war, the combat crews of these command posts will be able to organize measures to increase the combat readiness of the SNA and transmit an order to start their combat use.
+It is believed that in any scenario of the outbreak of a nuclear war, the combat crews of these control points will be able to organize measures to increase the combat readiness of the SNS and transmit the order to begin their combat use.

-Reserve system of combat control and communications in an emergency combines a number of systems, the main of which are the reserve control systems of the US armed forces using air and ground mobile command posts.
+Backup combat control and communications system in emergency situations unites a number of systems, the main of which are reserve control systems for the US armed forces using air and ground mobile command posts.

 1.5.
 Prospects for the development of strategic offensive forces

-The current US SNA development program does not provide for the construction of new ICBMs, SSBNs and strategic bombers in the foreseeable future.
-At the same time, by reducing the overall reserve of strategic nuclear weapons in the implementation of the START-3 Treaty, “ The United States will retain the ability to “reload” a certain number of nuclear weapons as a technical safety net against any future problems with delivery systems and warheads, as well as in the event of a significant deterioration in the security situation.".
-Thus, the so-called "return potential" is formed by "de-arming" ICBMs and reducing the number of warheads on SLBMs by half.
+The current development program of the US SNA does not provide for the construction of new ICBMs, SSBNs and strategic bombers in the foreseeable period.
+At the same time, by reducing the total reserve of strategic nuclear weapons during the implementation of the START-3 Treaty, “ The United States will maintain the ability to “reload” a number of nuclear warheads as a technical hedge against any future problems with delivery systems and warheads, as well as in the event of a significant deterioration in the security environment" Thus, the so-called “return potential” is formed by “demiring” ICBMs and reducing the number of warheads on SLBMs by half.

-As follows from the report of US Secretary of Defense Robert Gates, presented to the US Congress in May 2010, after the implementation of the START-3 Treaty (February 2018), the US SNA will have 420 Minuteman-3 ICBMs, 14 SSBNs of the Ohio with 240 Trident-2 SLBMs and up to 60 B-52H and B-2A bombers.
+As follows from the report of US Secretary of Defense Robert Gates, presented to the American Congress in May 2010, after the fulfillment of the terms of the START III Treaty (February 2018) in combat strength The US SNA will have 420 Minuteman-3 ICBMs, 14 Ohio-class SSBNs with 240 Trident-2 SLBMs and up to 60 B-52H and B-2A bombers.

-The long-term, $7 billion worth of improvements to the Minuteman-3 ICBM under the Minuteman-3 Life Cycle Extension Program to keep these missiles in service until 2030 are almost over.
+The multi-year, $7 billion improvement of the Minuteman-3 ICBM under the Minuteman-3 Life Cycle Extension program with the goal of keeping these missiles in service until 2030 is almost complete.

-As noted in the new US nuclear doctrine, " although there is no need to decide on any follow-up ICBMs in the next few years, exploratory studies on this issue should begin today.
-In this regard, in 2011-2012. the Department of Defense will begin studies to analyze alternatives.
-This study will consider a range of different options for developing ICBMs to identify a cost-effective approach that will support further U.S. nuclear weapons reductions while providing a stable deterrent.».
+As noted in the new US nuclear doctrine, " Although there is no need to make a decision in the next few years on any subsequent ICBM, exploratory studies on this issue should begin today.
+In this regard, in 2011–2012.
+The Department of Defense will begin studies to analyze alternatives.
+This study will examine a range of different ICBM development options with the goal of identifying a cost-effective approach that will support further reductions in U.S. nuclear weapons while ensuring sustainable deterrence.».

 In 2008, production of a modified version of the Trident-2 D-5 LE (Life Extension) SLBM began.
-On the whole, by 2012, 108 of these missiles will be purchased for more than $4 billion.
-Ohio-class SSBNs will be equipped with modified SLBMs for the rest of their service life, which has been extended from 30 to 44 years.
-The first in the Ohio SSBN series is scheduled to be withdrawn from the fleet in 2027.
+In total, by 2012, 108 of these missiles will be purchased for more than $4 billion.
+The Ohio-class SSBNs will be equipped with modified SLBMs for the remainder of their service life, which has been extended from 30 to 44 years.
+The first in the Ohio series of SSBNs is scheduled to be withdrawn from the fleet in 2027.

-Since it takes a long time to design, build, test and deploy new SSBNs, from 2012 the US Navy will begin exploratory research to replace existing SSBNs.
+Since it takes a long time to design, build, test and deploy new SSBNs, the US Navy will begin exploratory studies to replace existing SSBNs starting in 2012.
 Depending on the results of the study, as noted in the new US nuclear doctrine, the feasibility of reducing the number of SSBNs from 14 to 12 units in the future may be considered.

-As for the aviation component of the US SNA, the US Air Force is exploring the possibility of creating strategic bombers capable of carrying nuclear weapons, which should replace the current bombers from 2018.
-In addition, as proclaimed in the new US nuclear doctrine, " Air Force will evaluate alternatives to inform 2012 budget decisions on whether (and if so, how) to replace current long-range air-launched cruise missiles that are expiring at the end of the next decade».
+As for the aviation component of the US SNA, the US Air Force is studying the possibility of creating strategic bombers capable of carrying nuclear weapons, which from 2018 should replace the current bombers.
+Moreover, as proclaimed in the new US nuclear doctrine, “ The Air Force will evaluate alternatives to inform 2012 budget decisions on whether and how to replace existing long-range air-launched cruise missiles that are due to expire at the end of the next decade.».

-In the development of nuclear warheads, the main efforts in the United States in the coming years will be aimed at improving existing nuclear warheads.
-Started in 2005 by the Department of Energy as part of the RRW (Reliable Replacement Warhead) project, the development of a highly reliable nuclear warhead is now on hold.
+In the field of development of nuclear weapons, the main efforts in the United States in the coming years will be aimed at improving existing nuclear warheads.
+The development of a highly reliable nuclear warhead, begun in 2005 by the Department of Energy as part of the RRW (Reliable Replacement Warhead) project, has now been suspended.

-As part of the implementation of the non-nuclear prompt global strike strategy, the United States continues to develop technologies for guided warheads and warheads in non-nuclear equipment for ICBMs and SLBMs.
-This work is being carried out under the leadership of the Office of the Minister of Defense (Department of Advanced Studies), which makes it possible to eliminate duplication of research conducted by the branches of the armed forces, spend money more efficiently and, ultimately, accelerate the creation of high-precision combat equipment for strategic ballistic missiles.
+As part of the implementation of the non-nuclear prompt global strike strategy, the United States continues to develop technologies for guided warheads and non-nuclear warheads for ICBMs and SLBMs.
+This work is being carried out under the leadership of the Office of the Minister of Defense (Office of Advanced Research), which makes it possible to eliminate duplication of research conducted by the branches of the armed forces and to spend more efficiently cash and ultimately accelerate the development of precision warheads for strategic ballistic missiles.

-Since 2009, a number of demonstration launches of prototypes of intercontinental delivery vehicles being created have been carried out, but so far no significant achievements have been achieved.
-According to expert estimates, the creation and deployment of high-precision non-nuclear ICBMs and SLBMs can hardly be expected before 2020.
+Since 2009, a number of demonstration launches of prototypes of intercontinental-range delivery vehicles being created have been carried out, but no significant achievements have been achieved yet.
+According to expert estimates, the creation and deployment of high-precision ICBMs and SLBMs with non-nuclear equipment can hardly be expected before 2020.

 2. Non-strategic nuclear weapons

-Since the end of the Cold War, the United States has significantly reduced its arsenal of non-strategic nuclear weapons.
-As emphasized in the new US nuclear doctrine, today the United States maintains " only a limited number of forward-based nuclear weapons in Europe, as well as a small number in stockpiles in the United States, ready for global deployment in support of extended deterrence for allies and partners».
+Since the end of the Cold War, the United States has significantly reduced its NSNW (non-strategic nuclear weapons) arsenal.
+As emphasized in the new US nuclear doctrine, today the United States maintains only a limited number of forward-deployed nuclear weapons in Europe, and no a large number of in U.S. warehouses ready for global deployment in support of Extended Deterrence for allies and partners».

-Approximately half of the above bombs are deployed at six American air bases in five NATO countries: Belgium, Germany, Italy, the Netherlands and Turkey.
-In addition, some 800 non-strategic nuclear warheads, including 190 W80-O warheads, are inactive in reserve.
+About half of the above air bombs are deployed at six US air bases in five NATO countries: Belgium, Germany, Italy, the Netherlands and Turkey.
+In addition, about 800 non-strategic nuclear warheads, including 190 W80-O warheads, are inactive in reserve.

-Nuclear-certified American F-15 and F-16 fighter-bombers, as well as aircraft of US NATO allies, can be used as carriers of nuclear bombs.
+American F-15 and F-16 fighter-bombers certified to perform nuclear missions, as well as aircraft of US NATO allies, can be used as carriers of nuclear bombs.
 Among the latter are Belgian and Dutch F-16 aircraft and German and Italian Tornado aircraft.

-Nuclear SLCM "Tomahawk" are designed to arm multi-purpose nuclear submarines (NPS) and some types of surface ships.
+Tomahawk nuclear SLCMs are designed to arm multi-purpose nuclear submarines (NPS) and some types of surface ships.
 At the beginning of 2011, the US Navy had 320 missiles of this type in service.
-All of them are stored in the arsenals of naval bases on the continental United States in 24-36 hours ready for loading on nuclear submarines and surface ships, as well as transports of special munitions, including transport aircraft.
+All of them are stored in the arsenals of naval bases on the continental United States in 24-36 hour readiness for loading onto nuclear submarines and surface ships, as well as special ammunition transports, including transport aircraft.

-— to continue the full implementation of the Life Extension Program for the B61 nuclear bomb to ensure its compatibility with the F-35 aircraft and to improve its operational safety, security from unauthorized access and control of use in order to increase its credibility;
+— continue to fully implement the Life Extension Program of the B61 nuclear bomb to ensure its compatibility with the F-35 aircraft and improve its operational safety, security from unauthorized access and control of use in order to increase confidence in it;

-- decommission the nuclear SLCM "Tomahawk" (this system is recognized as redundant in the US nuclear arsenal, besides, it has not been deployed since 1992).
+- remove the Tomahawk nuclear SLCM from service (this system is recognized as redundant in nuclear arsenal USA, and it has not been deployed since 1992).

-The new US nuclear doctrine states that the President of the United States has ordered a review of possible future reductions in US strategic nuclear weapons below the levels established by the START-3 Treaty.
-It is emphasized that several factors will influence the scale and pace of subsequent reductions in US nuclear arsenals.
+The new US nuclear doctrine states that the President of the United States has directed a review of possible future reductions in US strategic nuclear weapons below the levels established by the START III Treaty.
+It is emphasized that the scale and pace of subsequent reductions in US nuclear arsenals will be influenced by several factors.

-First of all"Any future cuts should strengthen the deterrence of potential regional adversaries, strategic stability with Russia and China, and reaffirm US security assurances to allies and partners."
+Firstly, “Any future reductions should strengthen deterrence against potential regional adversaries, strategic stability with Russia and China, and reaffirm American security assurances to allies and partners.”

-With this in mind, the US administration will seek discussions with Russia on further reductions in nuclear arsenals and increased transparency.
-It is argued that “this could be achieved through formal agreements and/or through parallel voluntary measures.
-Subsequent reductions should be larger in scale than provided for by previous bilateral agreements, extending to all nuclear weapons of both states, and not just to deployed strategic nuclear weapons.
+Given the above, the US administration will seek discussions with Russia on further reductions in nuclear arsenals and increased transparency.
+As stated, “this could be achieved through formal agreements and/or through parallel voluntary measures.
+Subsequent reductions must be larger in scale than provided for in previous bilateral agreements, covering all nuclear weapons of both states, and not just deployed strategic nuclear weapons.”

 Assessing these intentions of Washington, it should be noted that they practically do not take into account Moscow’s concerns caused by:

-- the deployment of the American global missile defense system, which in the future can weaken the deterrence potential of Russia's strategic nuclear forces;
+— the deployment of the American global missile defense system, which could in the future weaken the deterrence potential of Russia’s strategic nuclear forces;

-- the vast superiority of the US and its allies in conventional military forces, which may further increase with the adoption of the developed American long-range precision weapons systems;
+- the enormous superiority of the United States and its allies in conventional armed forces, which may increase even more with the adoption of the developed American systems long-range precision weapons;

-- the unwillingness of the United States to support the draft treaty banning the placement of any types of weapons in outer space, submitted by Russia and China for consideration by the Conference on Disarmament in Geneva in 2008.
+— the reluctance of the United States to support the draft treaty banning the deployment of any types of weapons in space, submitted by Russia and China to the Conference on Disarmament in Geneva in 2008.

-Without finding mutually acceptable solutions to these problems, Washington is unlikely to be able to persuade Moscow to new negotiations on further reductions in nuclear arsenals.
+Without finding mutually acceptable solutions to these problems, Washington is unlikely to be able to persuade Moscow to enter into new negotiations on further reductions in nuclear arsenals.

 /V.I.
-Esin, Ph.D., Leading Researcher, Center for Military Industrial Policy Problems, Institute for the USA and Canada, Russian Academy of Sciences, www.rusus.ru/
+Esin, Ph.D., leading researcher at the Center for Problems of Military-Industrial Policy, Institute of the USA and Canada Russian Academy Sciences, www.rusus.ru/

-World leaders in October 2018 managed to inflame the international political situation to the limit.
-First, Donald Trump remembered US nuclear weapons and said that the country could withdraw from the Intermediate-Range Nuclear Forces (INF) Treaty, which was signed by Gorbachev and Reagan in 1987.
-This treaty regulated the elimination of a whole class of weapons intended, including including, for the delivery of nuclear warheads to the territory of the main conditional opponents of that time.
+In October 2018, world leaders managed to heat up the international political situation to the limit.
+First, Donald Trump remembered the US nuclear weapons and said that the country could withdraw from the Intermediate-Range Nuclear Forces (INF) Treaty, which was signed by Gorbachev and Reagan in 1987.
+This treaty regulated the elimination of an entire class of weapons intended, including including, for the delivery of nuclear warheads to the territory of the main conditional opponents of that time.

 What did Putin say about nuclear war?

-And after Trump expressed the opinion that the United States could reconsider its participation in the treaty, Vladimir Putin without thinking twice expressed his vision of this issue, which is best quoted:
+And after Trump expressed the opinion that the United States might reconsider its participation in the treaty, Vladimir Putin, without thinking twice, expressed his vision of this issue, which is best quoted:

-“The aggressor must know that retribution is inevitable, that he will be destroyed.
+“The aggressor must know that retaliation is inevitable, that he will be destroyed.
 And we are a victim of aggression.
 We, as martyrs, will go to heaven.
-And they just die.
-Because they won’t even have time to repent”
+And they will simply die.
+Because they won’t even have time to repent.”

-These words reverberated across the planet like lightning, bringing peace back to the days of the Cold War, when the major superpowers regularly flexed their muscles and threatened to use nuclear weapons.
-It seemed to many that these times were long gone, because after the signing of the INF Treaty, Russia and the United States, in fact, lost the opportunity to launch a nuclear strike without harming the other side.
+These words spread like lightning across the planet, returning the world to the times of the Cold War, when the main superpowers regularly flexed their muscles and threatened to use nuclear weapons.
+It seemed to many that these times were long behind us, because after the signing of the INF Treaty, Russia and the United States, in fact, lost the opportunity to launch a nuclear strike without the other side suffering from it.
 To do this, it is necessary that missiles with nuclear charges have a minimum flight time, and this can only be achieved with the help of medium and short-range missiles.
-Despite the fact that, under the terms of the treaty, such missiles should have been completely destroyed almost 30 years ago, today not only these two superpowers, but also many others have them.
-The United States was especially successful in this, where, apparently, they were not going to curtail engineering and design work on the production of this type of weapon.
+Despite the fact that, according to the terms of the treaty, such missiles should have been completely destroyed almost 30 years ago, today not only these two superpowers, but also many others have them.
+The USA was especially successful in this, where, apparently, they had no intention of curtailing engineering and design work for the production of this type of weapon.

-The United States, as a pioneer country in terms of creating nuclear weapons, today has the most impressive potential of this deadly type of weapon.
+The United States, being a pioneer country in terms of creating nuclear weapons, today has the most impressive potential for this deadly type of weapon.
 But you need to understand that the nuclear bomb itself and the means of its delivery, i.e. rocket is not the same thing.
-Therefore, even despite the large number of US-made nuclear weapons, the potential for their use remains limited by the delivery vehicles on which they can be placed.
+Therefore, even despite the large number of nuclear weapons produced in the United States, the potential for their use remains limited by the delivery vehicles on which they can be placed.

 Generally speaking, today the United States has: